darul75/dynupdate-aws/README.md

 Timer checks aws instance status about every 5 seconds, when public IP is provided, event is triggered and update request sent to no-ip.

+Combined with https://github.com/chovy/node-startup on your aws instance, can be a great deal to avoid elastic IP.

 ## Install

 ~~~